Nadinma/graph_project/README.md

 I was ably to identify 738 individuals who formed 19935 connections, which are either one-on-one meetings or group meetings with three or more people.
 Also I was able to split this main network  into 11 smaller communities, which could be considered as departments or product groups.

+### TechStack
+For my work I used such tools as Pandas, Numpy, Matplotlib, Gephi, Python, Networkx